White Sox vs. Rays Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +250)

-- Benintendi brings a six-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .342 with three doubles, five walks and three RBI.
+- Robert brings a two-game streak with at least one hit into this one.
+In his last five games he is batting .176 with two walks.

 |Opponent